Environmental Crime (FPN)

 Environmental Crime Officers are obliged to enforce all legislation in accordance with the law, in-line with the enforcement policy of the Local Authority.

 Yes.
-All District Enforcement Officers are screened and vetted by DBS in compliance with British Standard 7858:2012.
+All District Enforcement Officers are screened and vetted in compliance with British Standard 7858:2012.
+Disclosure and Barring Service (DBS) checks are undertaken on all Officers to ensure only suitable individuals are employed in the role.

 This is set out in either a contract or Service Level Agreement (SLA) with each Local Authority, and is signed off by both parties prior to any patrol deployment.

-No. District Enforcement Environmental Crime Officers are not given any form of incentive or targets to meet regarding the issuing of FPNs.
-They are paid an hourly rate and do not receive bonuses.
+No. District Enforcement Environmental Crime Officers are not given any form of bonus or target to meet regarding the issuing of FPNs.
+They are paid a fixed hourly rate and only issue an FPN for offences they have witnessed.

 Body worn cameras are used to protect the public and our Officers from being subject to spurious complaints or intimidation by offenders seeking to avoid paying the penalty issued.